A typical interview process for this position consists in three stages:

 - Describe a time you struggled to explain a technical issue to someone without technical background.

-If you find these questions difficult, consider having a look at our Interview Success Package – it offers multiple great answers to all difficult behavioral questions, including answers for people who apply for their very first job.
-Knowing these answers will make your life much easier in the interview.
+If you also find these questions difficult, consider having a look at our Interview Success Package – it offers multiple great answers to all difficult behavioral questions, including answers for people who apply for their very first job.
+It can be the part of the puzzle you are missing…

 3. Technical questions – assessing your knowledge of the field